Kyle-Lewis/Kyle-Lewis.github.io/_posts/2018-07-06-Softmax-Regression.md

 </div>
 Though of course there are cases where $\eta$ cannot be represented in this way, these cases are considered non-linear or of the *curved exponential family*.
 I'm also not dealing with those here.

 *If* however we can represent our probability in this way, our hypothesis function falls out of the exponential family form by inverting the parameter vector; now $\phi(\theta)$.
-Now we get to actually getting our probability function into the form of the exponential family.
+All we have to do first is convert our probability function into the form of the exponential family.
 There's a really neat trick, simply taking the exponent of the log of the probability will get you most if not all the way there.
 For example, when classifying between two cases $y=0 \text{and} y=1$ in the previous post we used the Bernoulli distribution.
 Using the trick:

 <div style="font-size: 150%;">
 	$$